 The market price of our Class A Ordinary Shares and Warrants may be volatile and, in the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
 We have been and may be the target of this type of litigation and investigations.
 Beginning in March 2022, various putative shareholder class action lawsuits were filed against our Company and certain of its officers in the U.S. District Court for the Southern District of New York.
 On June 7, 2022, the Court appointed Lead Plaintiffs and consolidated all actions under the caption In re Grab Holdings Limited Securities Litigation, No. 1:22-cv-02189-VM.
-On August 22, 2022, Lead Plaintiffs filed an Amended Class action is purportedly brought on behalf of various classes of persons who allegedly suffered damages as a result of alleged misstatements and omissions regarding our proxy and registration statements, reported financials, business operations, and future prospects, in violation of Sections 11 and 15 of the U.S. Securities Act of 1933, Sections 10(b), 14(a), and 20(a) of the U.S. Securities Exchange Act of 1934, and Rules 10b-5 and 14a-9 promulgated thereunder.
+On August 22, 2022, Lead Plaintiffs filed an Amended Class Action Complaint against the Company, certain of its officers and directors, and certain officers and directors of Altimeter Growth Corp.
+The class action is purportedly brought on behalf of various classes of persons who allegedly suffered damages as a result of alleged misstatements and omissions regarding our proxy and registration statements, reported financials, business operations, and future prospects, in violation of Sections 11 and 15 of the U.S. Securities Act of 1933, Sections 10(b), 14(a), and 20(a) of the U.S. Securities Exchange Act of 1934, and Rules 10b-5 and 14a-9 promulgated thereunder.
 The case remains in its preliminary stage.
 Although we consider the allegations to be without merit and intend to contest them vigorously, we cannot assure you that the outcome of these proceedings will be favorable to us, and involvement in securities litigation against us could result in substantial costs and divert management's attention from other business concerns, which could seriously harm our business.